 The body has two main ways of eliminating toxins:

-1) water-soluble, non-metallic chemicals are eliminated through the kidneys
+1) Water-soluble, non-metallic chemicals are eliminated through the kidneys, lungs, and skin.

-2) everything else is converted to water-soluble material by the liver and eliminated through the colon and skin.
+2) All other toxic substances, including heavy metals, are converted to less toxic substances by the liver and eliminated through the colon and the kidney-skin axis.

 Detox Misconception #1